Panhard 178: Production

 Of all these orders, at the time of the armistice in June, 491 had been completed.
-On 7 June 52 hulls had been in stock for which no turret was as yet available; probably until 22 June another ten hulls were made for a total production of 553: thirty in 1937, 81 in 1938, 236 in 1939 and 206 in 1940.
+On 7 June, 52 hulls were in stock for which no turret was as yet available; probably by 22 June, another ten hulls were made for a total production of 553: 30 in 1937, 81 in 1938, 236 in 1939 and 206 in 1940.
 Total hull production of all versions had been: 24 in September 1939, 26 in October, 27 in November, 33 in December, 36 in January 1940, 40 in February, 32 in March, 42 in April, 32 in May and 24 until the interruption in the middle of June.
-After the armistice another 176 were completed, from prefabricated parts, for the German occupier, for a total of 729.
+After the armistice, another 176 were completed, from prefabricated parts, for the German occupier, for a total of 729.

 These actual production numbers can be compared to the production plans.
-Before the war it had been intended that war manufacture would be thirty per month.
-When war really broke out, it was soon realised that the need to raise new units, the replacement of older worn out vehicles and the creation of a matériel reserve to compensate the loss of about 20% of the cars of a combat unit per month during a campaign, would necessitate a much higher production level, even when resorting to the expedient of fitting surplus hulls with older turrets.
+Before the war, it had been intended that war manufacture would be thirty per month.
+When war really broke out, it was soon realised that the need to raise new units, the replacement of older, worn out vehicles and the creation of a matériel reserve to compensate the loss of about 20% of the cars of a combat unit per month during a campaign, would necessitate a much higher production level, even when resorting to the expedient of fitting surplus hulls with older turrets.
 It had been planned on 10 October 1939 to bring production to forty per month in March, fifty in July, fifty-five in September and sixty from November 1940 for the duration of the war.
-Later projections were even more pessimistic: accordingly on top of the 657 vehicles notified at that date, on 15 April 1940 another 450 were ordered, a third of them of the radio version, bringing total orders to 1107.
-The desired peak rate of sixty vehicles was put forward with two months to September 1940; on 1 October 1018 vehicles had to be completed.
-However, the planned production was now limited to March 1941; as supreme commander Maurice Gamelin had concluded on 27 February 1940 from the events during Fall Weiss that lightly armoured vehicles could not survive on the modern battlefield, from the spring of 1941 the Panhard 178 had to be replaced on the production lines by the heavy Panhard AM 40 P armoured car, that was to be much more heavily armoured and armed.
+Later projections were even more pessimistic: accordingly, on top of the 657 vehicles notified at that date, on 15 April 1940 another 450 were ordered, a third of them of the radio version, bringing total orders to 1,107.
+The desired peak rate of sixty vehicles was put forward with two months to September 1940; on 1 October, 1,018 vehicles had to be completed.
+However, the planned production was now limited to March 1941; as supreme commander Maurice Gamelin had concluded on 27 February 1940 from the events during Fall Weiss that lightly armoured vehicles could not survive on the modern battlefield, thus, from the spring of 1941, the Panhard 178 had to be replaced on the production lines by the heavy Panhard AM 40 P armoured car, which was to be much more heavily armoured and armed.